 young-adult group.
 He also worked with their evangelism team, helping the church think of new ways to reach out to their neighborhood.
 He was

-the Capital Area Region of the Christian Church, developing and assisting their regional young-adult program.
+employed by the Capital Area Region of the Christian Church, developing and assisting their regional young-adult program.
 In addition, Nathan

 served as one of the founding members of the denomination's Young Adult Commission.

 In the last four years, Nathan served as Minister of Church Life for East Dallas Christian Church in Dallas, TX.
-In that diverse neighborhood, he
+In that diverse neighborhood,

 Nathan is married to fellow seminarian Yunkyong, a native of South Korea, who graduated from Wesley with a Masters of Arts degree.
 Yunkyong

 is a gifted mother and artist who works to make space for children, spiritual practices, and creativity in the church.
 She's also a great cook!